mcclatchy/design/content/saratoga/package.md

 The basic rules are simple:

-* 15px of padding on all sides
+* 0px of padding on all sides
-* 10px of space between all direct children.
+* 10px of space gap between all direct children.

 If the molecule is used inside a paper molecule, these are the only rules that will be applied.
 If the molecule is used inside of a card molecule or any other Flexbox or Grid container, the additional rules are applied: